devgateway/www.developmentgateway.org/_posts/2012-11-21-development-gateway-extends-support-in-haiti.md

 created: 1353524400
 old_path: news/development-gateway-extends-support-haiti
 title: Development Gateway Extends Support in Haiti
-lede: "Development Gateway is pleased to announce that we will be extending the implementation of the Aid Management Program with the government of Haiti, thanks to the support of UNDP Haiti.\r\n\r\nWe will continue to leverage our experience working on aid management in over 20 different countries around the world to support the government’s
+excerpt: "Development Gateway is pleased to announce that we will be extending the implementation of the Aid Management Program with the government of Haiti, thanks to the support of UNDP Haiti.\r\n\r\nWe will continue to leverage our experience working on aid management in over 20 different countries around the world to support the government’s